AkasHZamaN/alex-gym-stroner-interactive/README.md

 * Use Destructuring when shows data in the UI.
 * Here I created own json file for Service.
 * I also set react routes and dynamic route and some files are Protected.
-* This project is authentication based.
+* This project is authentication based and have validation and verification.
 * Password and Email and another social sign is used for authentication.

 ## Available Framework and Library